The Visibility Game is Rigged.

 Also breaking: it’s not your fault.

-If you’re an underestimated innovator, tastemaker or disruptor (read: if you’re here, then you are), you are facing systemic barriers to visibility, influence and success.
+When you (or the communities you’re looking to elevate) are underrecognized (read: if you’re here, then you are), you face systemic barriers to visibility, influence and success.
 Full Stop.
 And if you're trying to make the world a better place at the same time?
 You've got a triple bind:

-1. People have been conditioned to ignore you
+1. People have been conditioned to ignore you.
+Attention is literally allocated away from you (visibility bias).

 That isn’t an accident.
-It’s an Invisibility Tax, a natural consequence of the poisonous power relationships that surround us all.
+It’s a centuries old feature.
 Conclusion?
 Cookie Cutter isn’t going to cut it.

 Nobi Triangle.png